 ETFs – Homogeneous Stock Market Slosh For You

 After the financial crisis the limited savings millennials tucked away (after paying off student debt) has primarily gone into the homogeneous stock market slosh of ETFs — more specifically the S&P 500 Index.
 The feel good circular sales pitch goes something like this: ‘everyone wins because the index always wins and we all own the index’ — it’s the we’re all fucking winners kind of participation ribbon euphoria.
-As Macro Battleship rightly characterized, this is ETF-induced market socialism at its finest.
+As Chris Wood rightly characterized in Macro Battleship, this is ETF-induced market socialism at its finest.

 The Busted Boomer Brands in the S&P 500